-What place for the European economy in a changing world?
+What role for the European economy in a changing world?
 What dynamics?
 What forces are involved?

-The day after the tragedy, it is difficult not to mention Notre Dame.
+The day after the tragedy, it is difficult not to talk about Notre Dame.
 The skeleton and its smoking ruins.
 It is obviously tempting to see it as a symbol of the situation in Europe.
-What I would like to stress above all and let you meditate on: in the 13th century, we had men with 25 years of life expectancy who were able to build an edifice that lasted for 9 centuries.
-Today, we have 85 years of life expectancy, but we build buildings that have life expectancies of 20 to 25 years.
+What I would like to stress above all and let you think about is that in the 13th century, we had men with a life expectancy of 25 years who were able to build an edifice that lasted 9 centuries.
+Today, we have a life expectancy of 85 years, but we build buildings that have life expectancies of 20 to 25 years.

-What will be at stake around the reconstruction of the Notre Dame is the ability of our country and our civilization not to behave as a rentier of this heritage but to take responsibility for its conversion.
+What will be at stake in the reconstruction of the Notre Dame is our country and our civilization's ability to not behave as annuitant of this heritage but instead to assume the role of stewardship and take responsibility for its conversion.

-In 2017, we had favourable momentum for France and Europe with spectacular improvement in the economic situation, growth above 2% in the euro zone, decline in unemployment, renewed investment and reduced risk through the election of Emmanuel Macron.
+In 2017, we had favorable momentum for France and Europe with spectacular improvement in the economic situation, growth above 2% in the euro zone, lower unemployment, renewed investment and reduced risk through the election of Emmanuel Macron.

-For Europe, we have faced a whole series of events and tremors: Brexit, the European election, the succession of Mario Draghi, Italy's prospects for development and American sanctions.
+As for Europe, we have faced a whole series of events and upsets: Brexit, the European election, the succession of Mario Draghi, Italy's prospects for development and American sanctions.